CreatibOfficiel/apaise/docs/DEPLOYMENT.md

 # Deployment Guide

-Complete guide for deploying your ShipNative app to production on iOS, Android, and Web.
+Complete guide for deploying your Shipnative app to production on iOS, Android, and Web.

 ## Prerequisites